 But more generally, targeting the science most likely to be useful for technological progress is actually quite challenging.
 The article “Knowledge spillovers are a big deal” looks at several examples where the intended beneficiary of a specific research project accounted for only a small part of the total benefits.
 In other words, the R&D had many unintended benefits, implying that precise targeting is challenging.

 One of the most important ways we actually allocate funds to different scientific priorities at present is via academia.
 The academic ecosystem has created a system of incentives that pushes researchers to do novel work within a framework of methods and background knowledge sufficiently well understood by a community of experts that its merit can be evaluated.
 It’s not perfect by any stretch, but it seems to do alright.
 The article “Science is good at making useful knowledge” surveys some evidence that this is the case, mostly by looking at cases where the knowledge produced by one scientific community is useful to other communities as well (including inventors of technology).

 One last issue to be aware of, when it comes to using science to accelerate technological progress, is that the process is a slow one.
 The article “How long does it take to go from science to technology” looks at citations from patented inventions to academic work, as well as statistical correlations between scientific research and industry productivity, to estimate that the time between a scientific discovery and a technological implementation is often on the order of 20 years.

-All told, given a long enough time horizon, scientific funding should not strive to be too targeted to specific problems; as a default, the existing scientific ecosystem can be improved but works tolerably well at allocating funding.
+All told, given a long enough time horizon, scientific funding should not strive to be too targeted to specific problems since spillovers may provide unexpected solutions; as a default, the existing scientific ecosystem works tolerably well at allocating funding.

 Now, we’ve got people looking to solve problems, and knowledge to help them find solutions.
 That knowledge isn’t much good if it’s not in the head of the people who need it.
 For that reason, it’s also important to circulate knowledge.
 You can do this in a variety of ways.